ageller/OCBinaryExplorer/README.md

 - `Radius` : radius, in degrees, from the cluster center over which we perform the initial HDBSCAN search
 - `Min_size` : minimum cluster size for HDBSCAN
 - `Group` : cluster number that corresponds to the open cluster
-- `no_points` : number of points found in the group
+- `no_points` : number of points found in the cluster

 ### `cluster_summary.db` : the summary database